ibm-cloud-docs/cloud-object-storage/services.md

 | `eu`   | Yes    | Yes (in `eu-de`)    | No                             | No           | Yes           | No                        | `eu-de`                 | No          | Yes        | `eu-de`         | Yes         |  No        |
 | `us`   | Yes    | Yes (in `us-south`) | Yes (failover in `us-east`)    | No           | Yes          | Yes                      | `us-south`              | No          | Yes        | `us-south`      | Yes         |  No        |

+Refer to [Pricing for Key Protect on IBM Cloud](/docs/key-protect?topic=key-protect-pricing-plan) for appropriate planning.
+{: note}

 ## Regional
 {: #service-availability-region}